XiandaDu/WatAIOliver/windows_proj_env_setup.md

+# For Windows user on x86_32, or on arm64, please go and download WSL2 and use ./setup.sh

+# If you are currently using a arm64 cpu other than Apple Silicon on MacOS, please manage your own way to do this development.

+---
+The content below is not recommended and is no longer being maintained.

 # WatAIOliver Project: Manual Setup Guide (Windows, VS Code)

 This guide outlines the steps to set up and run the WatAIOliver project on Windows (VS Code environment).